alfanhui/evexerxes-discord-bot/README.md

 * notify details on corperation industry jobs (? we can corp indy jobs?)
 * notify when high number of kills in specified systems
 * notify new station anchering in specified systems
-* notify when at war, changes to wars we're in
 * notify when structures are under attack